saeedvaziry/laravel-async/README.md

 ## Supported OS

-Currently, it only supports Linux and Unix based operating systems.
+Currently, it only supports Linux and Unix-based operating systems.

 ## Installation

-You can install the package via composer:
+You can install the package via Composer:

 ```bash
 composer require saeedvaziry/laravel-async